GenesysGo/docs-shadow-cloud/reference/breakpoint-2022-demo.md

 ---
 description: >-
-  Take a look at how we use D.A.G.G.E.R. to trustelessly deploy a VM through the Shadow Cloud portal.
+  Take a look at how we use D.A.G.G.E.R. to trustelessly deploy a VM..
 ---

 # Solana Breakpoint 2022 Demo